RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 Your MTH 201 course is being offered in a **staggered hybrid** mode.
 "Staggered" means that while we will have F2F meetings regularly, we will stagger the attendance so that only about half the section is in attendance at any give meeting, for social distancing purposes.
 "Hybrid" means that the course is a combination of F2F work and asynchronous online work, with about a 50/50 split in our case.

 The content of MTH 201 is divided into 12 **modules**, each of which is subdivided into a "Part A" and a "Part B".
-A complete list of modules and the content they cover is in Appendix ??? at the end of this syllabus.
+A complete list of modules and the content they cover is in the Appendix  at the end of this syllabus.
 Your engagement and work on each module follows a standard pattern:

 + Before Part A of a module, you'll complete a **Daily Preparation** assignment that leads you through independent learning of the basic ideas of Part A.
 + Then you will have a F2F meeting to do active work on applications and analysis of the basic information you learned in the Daily Preparation assignment.
 The F2F meetings happen over two days, with the "Red" group meeting the first day and the "Blue" group meeting the second day.
 The two groups' meetings will be identical (except for student questions, etc. that might vary by group).